WhiteStar-Communications/HyperSpace-Service/README.md

 ## Command Plane (TCP, Port 5500)

 The Command Server manages the TUN interface's lifecycle and configuration.
 Connect to `127.0.0.1:5500`, send JSON commands, and read JSON replies.
 The Command Server recognizes either `\n` or `\r\n` as a delimiter to mark the end of a JSON command.
 When you first connect to the Command Server, you will receive the status of the VPN configuration and network extension permissions.
-For the VPN configuration, you will receive either a `vpnApproved` or `vpnDenied` tunnel event.
-For the network extension, you will receive either an `extensionApproved` or `extensionNotApproved` tunnel event.
+For the VPN configuration, you will receive either a `vpnPending` or `vpnApproved` tunnel event.
+For the network extension, you will receive either an `extensionNotApproved` or `extensionApproved` tunnel event.

 ### Commands

 **Start the TUN interface**.
 The value provided for `myIPv4Address` will be used as the TUN interface's address.

 - {"cmd": "start", "myIPv4Address": "5.5.5.5"}

-**Shutdowns the host app and the TUN interface**
+**Shutdowns the host app and the TUN interface**.
+This command is issued automatically when you disconnect from the established TCP connection to the Command Server.

 - {"cmd":"shutdown"}